aatxe/irc/README.md

 ## Configuration ##

-Like the rest of the IRC crate, configuration is built with flexibility in mind.
+Like the rest of the irc crate, configuration is built with flexibility in mind.
 You can easily create `Config` objects programmatically and choose your own methods for handling any saving or loading of configuration required.
 However, for convenience, we've also included the option of loading files with `serde` to write configurations.
 The default configuration format is TOML,